himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 ### Accessing the User Management Tab

-This section describes how to access the `User Management` tab on the Central portal.
+This section describes how to access the `User Management` tab on Central.

 To access the `User Management` tab:

 1. Log in to the [Central portal](https://central.portal.com).
 2. Navigate to the `User Management` tab on the left pane.
+      > If you have inappropriate roles, then you cannot view the `User Management` tab.

-### Adding a User
+### Adding a User Account

-This section describes how to add a user to the Central portal.
+This section describes how to add a user account on Central.

 To add a user: